caktus/guidebook/source/frontend-testing.rst

       });
      });

-React testing tips
+React Testing Tips
 ------------------

 Here are a few gotchas and tips for writing React tests with Mocha.

-Stateless functional components need to be wrapped
+Stateless Functional Components Need to be Wrapped
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 React encourages you to define your React components as plain JavaScript